9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Add a debugger at the end of the query settings.
-- Test 7 days and 30 days option in radio.
-- Maybe do not add date->modify(tomorrow) in date setting?
-- Delete order note?

 - Add in manual testing what types of HTML control settings are possible in query settings.
 And add that by default settings, each control that have a name setting must have a default setting, or at least to be hidden by a select with "No apply"(because when resetting via template, some settings may remains when unhid, which is not a problem).
 Add a thing that should be said that the hidden values and textareas should be overwrite by a "Not Applied" select.
 All date controls should have yy-mm-dd format.
 All settings should be only in the first array, aka the array of settings should not be a multidimensional array, except for a checkbox setting.
 Add something to test each note/warning, and also before/after a template is set.